907sjl/referrals_powerbi/README.md

 The number of days between milestones are also added to the table as calculated columns.
 These columns are used to age referrals from the date when they are sent.
 These ages are used to calculate median process timings.

 ![Referral table transforms #3](images/referral_steps_3.jpg)
-Along the lines of shifting some processing work to the data refresh, the query calculates a set of extended date columns used by DAX measures in the report.
+Along the lines of shifting work to the data refresh, the query calculates a set of extended date columns used by DAX measures in the report.
 These date manipulations are present in most of the measures that are visualized.
 There are useful functions and techniques in DAX to calculate time phased measures without these calculated date columns, but this would come at the cost of more complicated DAX measures and more processing when slicer values change or a new page is selected.

 ### Processing Time Table
 ![Processing Time query steps](images/processing_time_steps.jpg)